-If you’ve found any evidence of a bed bug infestation, you need to immediately take photographs.
+If you’ve found any evidence of a bed bug infestation, you need to take photographs immediately.

-According to multiple bed bug victims that have complained to the Airbnb community in the past, the booking site’s customer service reps will need you to deliver two pieces of evidence – photographs of infestation and a doctor’s confirmation.
+According to multiple bed bug victims that have complained to the Airbnb community in the past, the booking site’s customer service reps will need you to deliver two pieces of evidence: photographs of the infestation and a doctor’s confirmation.
 Until you send them both, they won’t be able to open a case.

-You may want to consider paying a visit to the nearest doctor to get in writing that you’ve been bitten by bed bugs.
+You may want to consider paying a visit to the nearest doctor to get confirmation that you’ve been bitten by bed bugs in writing.

 Contact Your Airbnb Host

-Upon discovering the infestation, report the incident to the owner immediately.
+Upon discovering the infestation, report the incident to the Airbnb property owner immediately.

 Open a Case with Airbnb

-If the host is unresponsive or refuses to cooperate, call Airbnb’s customer service.
+If the host is unresponsive or refuses to cooperate, you may want to call Airbnb’s customer service team.
 Armed with evidence, you’ll be able to open a case against the host and seek a refund.

-Unfortunately, not everyone receives fair treatment from Airbnb even when they do everything right.
-The booking site’s Terms of Service clearly state that “Any bookings will be made at the guest’s own risk”, meaning that hosts may not be legally required to refund your money in this case.
+Unfortunately, not everyone receives fair treatment from Airbnb, even when they do everything right.
+The booking site’s Terms of Service clearly state that “any bookings will be made at the guest’s own risk,” meaning that hosts may not be required to refund your money in this case.
 It will likely come down to the specific circumstances surrounding your incident.

-The best you can do is try and hope that your host will do the right thing, or it may be best to consider having a law firm represent you from the onset
+The best you can do is try and hope that your host—and Airbnb—will do the right thing, or it may be best to consider having a law firm represent you from the onset

 What to Do if Your Luggage is Infested

 Itchy bites are not the worst thing about encountering bed bugs.
 The fact that they’ll probably make a temporary settlement in your clothes and luggage and travel back home with you is far more unsettling.
 Unfortunately, this means that itchy bites won’t stop for quite some time in the future—and you may experience an infestation in your own home.

-Here’s what you can do to stop bed bugs from entering your home:
+Here’s what you can do to hopefully stop bed bugs from entering your home: